Structured Neural-PI Control for Networked Systems: Stability and Steady-State Optimality Guarantees: Introduction

 \textbf{Contributions.} This paper focuses on controller design for networked systems where the node dynamics are EIP.
-We propose a structured neural-PI controller that has provable guarantees on stability and achieves steady-state optimal resource allocation.
+We propose a structured neural-PI controller that has provable stability guarantees and achieves steady-state optimal resource allocation.
 The key structure we use are monotonically increasing functions, and they are parameterized by what we call \emph{monotone neural networks}.
-This way, transient performances are optimized by training neural networks, while stability and steady-state optimality are guaranteed by design.
-Experiments on traffic and power system control demonstrate that the proposed approach can reduce the transient cost by at least 30\% compared to the best linear controllers and ensure the optimal steady state cost.
-Unstructured neural networks, on ther other hand, lead to unstable behaviors.
-We summarize contributions as follows. \begin{enumerate}[noitemsep,nolistsep,leftmargin=*, label=\arabic*)] \item We construct a framework of neural network-based controller design that optimizes both transient and steady-state behavior of networked systems.
-We adopt a modular approach of stability analysis based on equilibrium-independent passivity, making the framework scalable to large systems and also robust to topology and parameter variations. \item For networked systems without communication, we propose a neural-PI control law that can be implemented fully decentralizedly with only local information.
-In Theorem~\ref{thm: output_level_stable}, we prove that the controller design guarantees asymptotic stability and output agreement at the target value.
-In Theorem~\ref{thm:stack_relu}, we explicitly characterize the structural conditions of monotone neural networks and prove their universal approximation capability of monotonic functions. \item If a communication network is available, we propose a neural-PI control law where neighbouring nodes can exchange information of their marginal costs.
-In Theorem~\ref{thm:equilibrium_cost}, we prove that this design guarantees both stability criteria and steady-state optimal resource allocation for a range of functions that includes, but is not restricted to, quadratic cost functions. \end{enumerate}
+We explicitly characterize the structural conditions of monotone neural networks and prove their universal approximation capability for monotonic functions.
+This way, transient performances can be optimized by the training of monotone neural networks, while stability and steady-state optimality are inherently guaranteed by design.
+We summarize contributions as follows. \begin{enumerate}[noitemsep,nolistsep,leftmargin=*, label=\arabic*)] \item We construct a framework for neural network-based controller design that optimizes both the transient and steady-state performance of networked systems.
+We adopt a modular approach of stability analysis based on equilibrium-independent passivity, making the framework scalable to large systems and also robust to network topology and parameter variations. \item For networked systems without communication, we propose a neural-PI control law (Controller Design \ref{design: agreement_set}) that can be implemented fully decentralizedly with only local information.
+We prove that the controller design guarantees the convergence of output to a desired agreement value. \item For networked systems with communication, we propose a neural-PI control law (Controller Design \ref{design: optimal_flow}) where neighbouring nodes can exchange information of their marginal costs.
+We prove that this design guarantees both transient stability and steady-state optimality for a range of objective functions that include, but is not restricted to, quadratic cost functions. \item Experiments on the control of vehicle platoons and power networks demonstrate that the proposed approach can reduce the transient cost by at least 30\% compared to optimized linear controllers, ensure stability and obtain optimal steady-state cost when communication is available.
+Unstructured neural networks, on the other hand, often lead to unstable behaviors. \end{enumerate}